puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 ![non-root user first run output][nonrootuser_first_run]

-#### Verification
+#### Verify the Non-Root Configuration

-Check the following to make sure the agent is properly connected and functioning as desired:
+Check the following to make sure the agent is properly configured and functioning as desired:

 - The non-root agent node should be able to request certificates and be able to download and apply the catalog from the master without issue when a non-privileged user executes `puppet agent -t`.
 - The puppet agent service should not be running.
 Check it with `service pe-puppet status`.